A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 2: User partial overlap Item non-overlap

 Wang et al.~\cite{DBLP:conf/sigir/Wang0NC17} first applied graph neural networks to the cross-domain social recommendation and proposed a Neural Social Collaborative Ranking (NSCR) approach.
 It aims to recommend items in an information-oriented domain to users in a social-oriented domain, which can be seen as an inter-domain recommendation.
 NSCR first utilizes an attributed-aware deep collaborative filtering model in the information-oriented domain to learn user-item interactions.
 Then embeddings of overlapping users are directly transferred to the social-oriented domain.
 The cross-domain knowledge is transferred by a multi-layer graph convolution network propagating representations of overlapping users to non-overlapping users.
 Finally, the embeddings of non-overlapping users in the social-oriented domain and embeddings of items in the information-oriented domain are used for recommendation.

 Cui et al. proposed that, in previous works, user behaviors are processed within each domain which is an indirect way to incorporate cross-domain information.
 They proposed a heterogeneous graph framework (HeroGRAPH)~\cite{DBLP:conf/recsys/CuiWZZ20} that collected user behaviors from all domains to devise a shared graph to directly model users' cross-domain behaviors.
 Information within each domain was utilized to conduct within-domain modeling and graph convolution operations with recurrent attention on the shared graph is applied to conduct cross-domain modeling.
 The within-domain representations and cross-domain representations of users and items are combined to perform the final recommendation.
+In a similar way, Xu et al. proposed Relation Expansion based Cross-Domain Recommendation (ReCDR)~\cite{DBLP:conf/cikm/XuXCZ21}.
+The main difference lies in the way of constructing the shared graph.
+They first applied a graph embedding model (i.e., Node2Vec) to generate pre-trained node embeddings for all nodes in both domains.
+Nodes with higher similarities will be connected to devise the shared graph.
 Li et al.~\cite{DBLP:conf/dasfaa/LiPWXYH20} further proposed an embedding content and heterogeneous network (ECHCDR) which creatively incorporated an adversarial learning algorithm.
 It first utilized Doc2vec to generate content representations of users/items and they are concatenated with adjacency representations to act as initial representations of users/items.
 It then simultaneously train a generator and a discriminator to learn suitable representations of users and items.
 Finally, both intra-domain and inter-domain recommendation can be performed based on the inner product of the learned representations.